spicecoder/ATRC_file_io_as_service/README.md

 For file ouput :

 cd file_o
-For file_o the docker image will  map  the current directory to workspace ,and hence the filename in the URL will be created in the current directory .
+For file_o the docker image will  map  the current directory to  docker workingdir ,and hence the filename in the URL will be created in the current directory .

 For the purpose of doing volume map you shall need the full path of your current directory e.g :/Users/pronabp/nectarlab/file_io_as_service/file_o ; This directory has to be volume mapped to the dockerfile working directory - whch is :/usr/src/app .

-Run docker build .  -t filleout
+Run:  docker build .  -t filleout

 Once the image tagged as fileout is ready , you can run the image : docker run --volume /Users/pronabp/nectarlab/file_io_as_service/file_o:/usr/src/app -p 8093:8093 docker.io/library/fileout